akissa/tsantsa/README.rst

 Tsantsa
 =======

-Tsantsa provides distutils/setuptools commands for minifying CSS and JS resources and compilation of SCSS resources to CSS using `cssmin`_, `slimit`_ and `scss`_.
+Tsantsa provides setuptools commands for minifying CSS and JS resources and compilation of SCSS resources to CSS using `cssmin`_, `slimit`_ and `scss`_.

 scss, cssmin and slimit are pure Python packages and do not require any external commands.